 What I love most about Christmas is the warm feeling of happiness that, I think, is brought on by the warm glow of all those spectacular Christmas lights.
 Okay, perhaps the Christmassy alcoholic beverages also have a part to play in this, but it’s all good.

-You never see a sad and depressed face at the Christmas market, everybody’s happy, spending a merry time with their friends and family.
-What could be better? xx
+You never see a sad and depressed face at the Tallinn Christmas Market, everybody’s happy, spending a merry time with their friends and family.
+What could be better?